 Where to stay in Chamba?

 We stayed at a godforsaken lodge where a double room cost INR 500.
 Even cheaper options are available.
-For costly but standard experience with the family go to The Iravati operated by the Himachal Pradesh Tourism Development Corporation.
+For a costly but standard experience with the family go to The Iravati operated by the Himachal Pradesh Tourism Development Corporation.
 Even if you do not stay there you can visit the restaurant out there which offers very good food and warm service.

 Best Time to Visit Chamba?